samiralam/rules-compendium/docs/dmg/7-treasure/magic-items.md

 *Wondrous Item, Uncommon (Requires Attunement)*

 This wooden broom functions like a mundane broom until you stand astride it and take a [Magic](/sources/dnd/free-rules/rules-glossary#MagicAction) action to make it hover beneath you, at which time it can be ridden in the air.
 It has a Fly Speed of 50 feet.
 It can carry up to 400 pounds, but its Fly Speed becomes 30 feet while carrying over 200 pounds.
-The broom stops hovering when you land or when you’re no longer riding it.
+The broom stops hovering when you land or when you're no longer riding it.

 As a [Magic](/sources/dnd/free-rules/rules-glossary#MagicAction) action, you can send the broom to travel alone to a destination within 1 mile of you if you name the location and are familiar with it.
 The broom comes back to you when you take a [Magic](/sources/dnd/free-rules/rules-glossary#MagicAction) action and use a command word if the broom is still within 1 mile of you.